Skip to content

 Interested in Astronomy?

-Whether you're an amateur stargazer or science superstar, the Department of Astronomy offers courses for students interested in studying the cosmos, students pursuing an associate degree, and anyone fascinated by the universe and this exciting, rapidly developing field of atmospheric science.
+The Department of Astronomy offers courses for amateur stargazers, science enthusiasts, and students pursuing an associate degree.
+It caters to anyone fascinated by the cosmos and the rapidly developing field of atmospheric science.

 STEM Series